alexriviello/ParseInstagram/README.md

 # Project 3 - ParseInstagram
 ParseInstagram is a photo sharing app similar to Instagram but using Parse as its backend.

-Time spent: 10 hours spent in total
+Time spent: 12 hours spent in total

 ## User Stories

 The following **required** functionality is completed:

 - [x] User can sign up to create a new account using Parse authentication.
-- x] User can log in and log out of his or her account.
+- [x] User can log in and log out of his or her account.
-- x] The current signed in user is persisted across app restarts.
+- [x] The current signed in user is persisted across app restarts.
 - [x] User can take a photo, add a caption, and post it to "Instagram".

 The following **optional** features are implemented: